 - Ignorance leads to degradation and birth in lower species.

-- Humans take birth in animal kingdoms due to ignorance.
+- Souls in human bodies fall down to the animal kingdoms due to ignorance.

 - Humans become atheistic due to lack of knowledge.